 About the Community Centers

 A community center is where resources and needs come together to produce programs and services.
-Located in areas impacted by marginalized socioeconomic conditions, each center strives to effectively develop creative solutions to improve the quality of life in the surrounding neighborhoods.
+Located in areas impacted by marginalized socioeconomic conditions, each center strives to improve the quality of life in the surrounding neighborhoods.

-Together these sites ensure that future generations have the chance to enjoy a place where dreams are nurtured, goals are achieved, and friendships are formed.
+These sites ensure that residents have the chance to enjoy a place where dreams are nurtured, goals are achieved, and friendships are formed.
 Traditionally, their operation has been supported by the City’s General Fund, with supplemental funding coming from fees, charges, donations and grants.